MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/samples/material-gallery.md

 # The Material Gallery

-In this sample scene, you'll find a display of the capabilities of the Graphics Tools standard shader.
+In this sample scene, you'll find a display of the capabilities of the *Graphics Tools/Standard* shader.

 ![Standard Shader sample scene](images/SampleScenes/materialGallery_01.JPG)